clayton-halim/cs246e-notes/Notes/problem_15.md

 `std::move_if_noexcept(x)` produces `std::move(x)` if `x` has a non-throwing move constructor, produces `x` otherwise.

-But how should the compiler know if T's move constructor is non-throwing?
+But how should the compiler know if `T`'s move constructor is non-throwing?
 You have to tell it:

 ```C++
 class C {